 Little LumsdenEnrol Here

-At Little Lumsden our specialist teachers and learning environments are designed to nurture, care and support children from the early stages of infancy through to the end of their toddler years.
+At Little Lumsden, our fully trained specialist kaiako and specially designed learning environments provide nurturing care and support for all tamariki from the early stages of infancy through to the end of their toddler years.

-Our focus with children this age is to ensure we provide:
+Our focus with tamariki this age is to ensure we provide:

-- a high teacher-to-child ratio with teachers who are loving, caring and in-tune with the child’s needs and development.
+- an ERO-recognised high teacher-to-child ratio with ECE-trained teachers who are loving, caring and in-tune with the child’s needs and development.

 - a balanced approach to early childhood education with some planned teaching time and plenty of child-led experiences.